-The LEAP learning game is being developed in the form of 3 learning applications that promote the development of agile and lean skills.
-The following games are under development:
+The LEAP learning game has been developed in the form of 3 learning applications that promote the development of agile and lean skills.
+The following games have been created:

 The Technical Debt game

 The game exposes learners to the concept of “Technical Debt”, namely the fact that an implementation team must invest early on a good implementation plan.
 If not, it risks rising future implementation costs as a result of choosing an “easy” and insufficient implementation.

 The application is a simulator of “sprints”, namely work cycles in the context of agile processes.
 The player is encouraged to invest (or not) in the implementation of a project before each sprint cycle.
 The simulator demonstrates at the completion of 10 sprints the technical debt amassed as a result of the investment choices.

 The lower the debt, the better the player has performed.

 The 5S Lean Processes game